Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 A deadly fog surrounds the land of Barovia and engulfs any creature that tries to leave.
 Even flying creatures are subject to the fog's effects, which are as follows:

-- A creature that starts its turn in the fog must succeed on a DC 20 Constitution saving throw or gain one level of exhaustion (see "appendix A" in the "Player's Handbook").
-This exhaustion can't be removed while the creature is in the fog.
+- A creature that starts its turn in the fog must succeed on a DC 20 Constitution saving throw or gain one level of [[/5.
+Mechanics/Rules/Conditions.md#exhaustion\|exhaustion]] (see "appendix A" in the "Player's Handbook").
+This [[/5.
+Mechanics/Rules/Conditions.md#exhaustion\|exhaustion]] can't be removed while the creature is in the fog.
 - No matter how far a creature travels in the fog, or in which direction it goes, it gets turned around so that it eventually finds itself back in Barovia.
 - The area within the fog is heavily obscured (see "Vision and Light" in chapter 8 of the "Player's Handbook").